Follow me on Twitter @RobShmerling

 A new study of glucosamine/chondroitin

 Does this spell the end of people taking glucosamine, chondroitin, or both?
 It’s unlikely.
-While the evidence of benefit is certainly not compelling, people who feel it is helping them may not care so much about individual studies.
+While the evidence of benefit is certainly not compelling, some studies have found that these supplements provide modest benefit and people who feel it is helping them may not care so much about individual studies.
 Even if a treatment is not effective on average, there may be folks who, for whatever reason, get real relief from it.
 And, even if the benefit is from the placebo effect, the benefit is real and that is hard to give up on.
 Finally, people are taking glucosamine and/or chondroitin for a number of reasons and conditions other than osteoarthritis of the knee — so this study may not apply to them.

 And what about the downsides?